KingRial/jquery.sugarsync/README.md

 jQuery SugarSync v0.0.1
 =================
-"jQuery SugarSync" is a jQuery Plugin to add SugarSync functionality to the jQuery UI (https://www.sugarsync.com/).
+"jQuery SugarSync" is a jQuery Plugin to add SugarSync functionality (https://www.sugarsync.com/) to the jQuery Library (http://jquery.com/).

 License
 -------